PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:52:28
+Last updated: 2024-04-02 18:53:01
-Random Quote: What we achieve inwardly will change outer reality. - Plutarch
+Random Quote: Before you put on a frown, make absolutely sure there are no smiles available. - James M. Beggs